Pamreth29/Diseno-Software/Caso2/Documentacion.md

 ## Prueba #1: a group has a certain permission in a specific application

 ### Okta FGA
-- Funciona: is Marketing:Marketing#members related to organization:01 as can_access_CRM?
+- Funciona: is group:Marketing#member related to apps:Acceso_CRM as can_access_CRM?
-- No Funciona: is Marketing:Marketing#members related to organization:02 as can_access_Payment?
+- No Funciona: is group:Marketing#member related to apps:Acceso_Payment as can_access_Payment?

 ### PostMan
 - Funciona:
 ```
 {
   "tuple_key": {
-    "user": "Marketing:Marketing#members",
+    "user": "group:Marketing#member",
     "relation": "can_access_CRM",
-    "object": "organization:01"
+    "object": "apps:Acceso_CRM"
   }
 }
 ```